yt-dlp/yt-dlp/README.md

                                      .annotations.xml file
-    --no-write-annotations           Do not write video annotations (default) --write-playlist-metafiles       Write playlist metadata in addition to the video metadata when using --write-info-
+    --no-write-annotations           Do not write video annotations (default) --write-playlist-metafiles       Write playlist metadata in addition to the video metadata when using --write-info-json,
-                                     json, --write-description etc. (default)
+                                     --write-description etc. (default)
     --no-write-playlist-metafiles    Do not write playlist metadata when using --write-info-json, --write-description etc.
     --clean-infojson                 Remove some private fields such as